Timeline of the 2009 Iranian election protests: June 21

 Iranian Foreign Minister Manouchehr Mottaki rebuked Britain, France and Germany for raising questions about reports of voting irregularities.
 Mottaki charged France with taking "treacherous and unjust approaches," and accused Britain of flying intelligence agents into Iran before the election to interfere with the vote.
 The election, he insisted, was a "very transparent competition."
 British Foreign Secretary David Miliband categorically denied the charge against his country, adding: "This can only damage Iran's standing in the eyes of the world."

 An Iranian official at the Ministry of Culture and Islamic Guidance announced the expulsion of BBC Tehran correspondent Jon Leyne but said the BBC office in Tehran would remain open.
 The semi-official Fars News Agency, which said Leyne must leave within 24 hours, explained that he was accused of "dispatching fabricated news and reports" and "ignoring neutrality in news," as well as "supporting rioters and trampling the Iranian nation's rights."
 Furthermore, Iranian officials detained Iranian-born, Canadian citizen and Newsweek journalist Maziar Bahari.
 Campaign group Reporters Without Borders says 23 local journalists and bloggers have been arrested over the past week.

 While the streets have generally been quiet in Tehran, the daughter of Hashemi Rafsanjani and four other relatives have reportedly been jailed.
 Security forces have labelled protesters as "terrorists" and demonstrators condemned the harsh tactics of government-backed militias.
 Officials have reiterated that they are prepared to use force against protesters.
 Reuters reported that Iran Police Chief Ismail Ahmadi Moghaddam told opposition leader Mousavi that "bandits are acting in the shadow of the illegal atmosphere created by you."

 June 22

 The Guardian Council, the body in charge of supervising and certifying the elections in Iran, declared the incumbent President Ahmadinejad the winner after dismissing the vote challenges, according to a front-page report on CNN.com.
-The report said that PressTV, a semi-state run television network in the nation announced the decision via a spokesperson for the group.
+The report said that Press TV, an Iranian state-owned television network in the nation announced the decision via a spokesperson for the group.
 They said that while they agreed that in up to 50 cities votes were higher than those eligible to vote, but that it was not enough to result in anything beyond further investigations.